De Havilland Gipsy Queen: Surviving engines

 Of the 11 Gipsy Queen-powered de Havilland Doves on the British register, only two remain airworthy As of April 2011.

 A Gipsy Queen II powered 1936 Percival Mew Gull (G-AEXF) is owned and operated by The Shuttleworth Collection at Old Warden in the UK, and flies regularly at home, and limited away airshows, subject to serviceability.

 Engines on display

 A preserved de Havilland Gipsy Queen engine is on public display at the Royal Air Force Museum Cosford.

+A de Havilland Gipsy Queen 30 is on display at the de Havilland Aircraft Museum.